Dabney Carr (Virginia assemblyman): Death

-He died of a fever soon afterward, on May 16, 1773, a few weeks after the birth of his sixth child, Dabney Carr, and Thomas Jefferson finished his legislative term.
+Carr died of a fever on May 16, 1773, at one of Jefferson's plantations but while Jefferson was away a few weeks after the birth of his sixth child, Dabney Carr.
 Pursuant to a boyhood promise, Jefferson buried Carr on the grounds of Monticello, the first person to be buried there, and ultimately next to Jefferson.
 His grave marker notes that Jefferson "of all men, loved him most."

-At the time of his death, Dabney and Martha's children ranged in age from three weeks (Dabney) to six years (Jane).
-Jefferson helped Carr's widow to raise their children, including overseeing their education.
+At the time of Carr's death and Martha's widowhood, their children ranged in age from three weeks (Dabney) to six years (Jane).
+Jefferson helped Carr's widow raise these children, including overseeing their education.
 Martha, who became known as "Aunt Carr," and her children were often at Monticello.
 She was an active presence there, particularly after the death of Jefferson's wife, Martha.
 She was described as "a gifted woman, and every way worthy of her husband; and their married life was one of peculiar felicity."
 After what Thomas Jefferson described as "wasting complaint which has for two or three years been gaining upon her," Martha Jefferson Carr died in September 1811 and was buried at the Monticello family graveyard next to her husband and the obelisk for Jefferson.